Loading…

 Players most likely to get value from the current build are those who value the construction phase: the spatial layout of a town, the aesthetic choices involved in shaping a place, the satisfaction of seeing a settlement develop a character distinct from a generic optimisation layout.
 The night defense sequences add stakes to those choices.
 Whether they add depth in their current state is what first-week players will be testing.

-First-week buyers also receive the Founders Paint Pack, a limited cosmetic set that is a minor incentive and a transparent one.
-The more substantive case for buying now is access to the player-feedback cycles the roadmap depends on.
+The Founders Paint Pack (a limited cosmetic set for first-week Early Access buyers) was available through approximately April 29, 2026 and has since expired.
+The more substantive case for buying in now is access to the player-feedback cycles the roadmap depends on.
 Chapter Two timing will reflect what Chapter One's early cohort surfaces.

 No. Masters of Albion launched in Early Access on PC (Windows) only via Steam on April 22, 2026.
 22cans has not announced console versions.